DavesCodeMusings/ldapinator/README.md

 Nothing's encrypted.
 If you're concerned, use Nginx as a reverse proxy to handle TLS connections.

 ## Continued Development
 I plan to enhance the web interface with the ability to update attributes on the existing objects.
-I seriously doubt I will ever add a feature to add and remove users or groups.
-You can use other tools for that.
+It's going to be a while before I add a feature to add and remove users or groups.
+You have to use other tools for that.
 I am a lone developer, not an enterprise team.
-Don't expect enterprisey features.
 Refer to Highlander quote above.

 It's Express.js under the covers though, so it should be fairly accessible if you want to hack on it and add features.